PREDICT-EPFL/holohover/README.md

     pip3 install catkin_pkg lark-parser empy colcon-common-extensions importlib-resources
     ```

+### CLion setup (Optional)

+The project may also be directly build using cmake.
+To set up CLion follow the guide [here](https://www.jetbrains.com/help/clion/esp-idf.html#cmake-setup).

-### Configuring and building the project
+### Configuring the project

-* Set up the environment variables if not already done:
+* Cd into the esp32 project and set up the environment variables if not already done:
     ```
+    cd ~/holohover_ws/src/holohover/esp32
     . ~/esp/esp-idf/export.sh
     ```